The Birth of King Jesus

 Luke 2:8 — And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.

-° The flocks were in open field which does not occur after October, it is too cold
+° The flocks were in open field which does not occur after October, it is too cold in Israel

 ° Shepherds also would not have stayed the night in he field if it were winter